spacetelescope/jwst/docs/jwst/background_step/description.rst

 (e.g. the result of a time series exposure), the background image is subtracted from each plane of the CubeModel.

+The combined, averaged background image can be saved using the step parameter ``save_combined_background``.

 WFSS Mode
 ---------
 For Wide-Field Slitless Spectroscopy expsoures (NIS_WFSS and NRC_WFSS),